Home | Evidence-Based Treatment Modalities | Trauma-Informed Therapy

 Why Choose the Mental Health Treatment and Stabilization Center of Sacramento

 Choosing where to admit yourself or a family member for residential trauma-informed treatment is a particularly consequential clinical decision because effective trauma work requires more than a clinical license and willingness to discuss trauma.
-The right program needs trauma-informed clinical training across every staff role, the specific evidence-based trauma-focused protocols when PTSD is part of the picture, the safety infrastructure for severe presentations, and the integrated approach to address the depression, substance use, and dissociation that so often accompany trauma history.
+The right program needs trauma-informed clinical training across every staff role, the specific evidence-based trauma-focused protocols when PTSD is part of the picture, the safety infrastructure for severe presentations, and the integrated approach to address the depression, substance use, personality-disorder patterns, dissociation, and anxiety that so often accompany trauma history.
 Here is what makes our Roseville program the right fit for adults with trauma-shaped mental health conditions across Greater Sacramento and Placer County.

 Trauma-Informed Clinical Team

-Evidence-Based Trauma-Focused Protocols
+Evidence-Based Trauma-Focused Protocols When Indicated

 For adults with PTSD or complex trauma, we deliver the specific evidence-based protocols — PE, CPT, EMDR-aligned approaches, Accelerated Resolution Therapy — that the APA and VA/DOD clinical practice guidelines recommend as first-line treatment.
+When PTSD isn’t the primary diagnosis but trauma is a driver, we integrate trauma-focused work into the broader treatment plan at the pacing the clinical situation supports.

-Co-Occurring Expertise for Trauma-Shaped Conditions
+Integrated Approach for Trauma-Shaped Conditions

 Direct Provider, Not a Referral Service